-- (4) Operation of law The provisions of the Instrument on prospectus receipt, discretionary exemptions, and registration and designation as a designated rating organization produce automatic legal outcomes in the non-principal jurisdiction that result from a decision made by the principal regulator.
-The effect is to make the law of the non-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator. - (5) Applicable requirements A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration-or, is registered or seeks designation as a designated rating organization. - Most prospectus, continuous disclosure-and, registration requirements and requirements relating to designated rating organizations are harmonized and are in rules or regulations commonly referred to as 'national instruments'.
-The securities regulatory authorities and regulators intend to interpret and apply the harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place to achieve this objective.
+(4) Operation of law - The provisions of the Instrument on prospectus receipt1 discretionary exemptions, registration-and, designation as a designated rating organization and applications for an order to cease to be a reporting issuer produce automatic legal outcomes in the non-principal jurisdiction that result from a decision made by the principal regulator.
+The effect is to make the law of the non-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator.

+(5) Applicable requirements - A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration, is registered or seeks designation as a designated rating organization.

-- Some jurisdictions have non-harmonized requirements in Securities Acts or local rules or regulations.
+- Most prospectus, continuous disclosure, registration requirements and requirements relating to designated rating organizations are harmonized and are in rules or regulations commonly referred to as 'national instruments'.
+The securities regulatory authorities and regulators intend to interpret and apply the harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place to achieve this objective. - Some jurisdictions have non-harmonized requirements in Securities Acts or local rules or regulations.
 In addition, some national instruments contain requirements or carve-outs for specific jurisdictions, which are apparent on the face of the instruments. - Registrants will be subject to a few non-harmonized requirements.
-Section 4A.5 contains a description of these requirements. - (6) Ontario The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4-or4, registration under Part 4A, or an application for designation as a designated rating organization under Part 4B.
-Consequently, Ontario market participants have direct access to passport as follows: - When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from the equivalent provision of securities legislation of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument. - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument. - When the OSC designates a credit rating organization as a designated rating organization, the credit rating organization obtains a deemed designation in each passport jurisdiction for which the credit rating organization gives the notice described in section 4B.6(1)(c) of the Instrument.
+Section 4A.5 contains a description of these requirements.

+(6) Ontario - The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4, registration under Part 4A, or an application for designation as a designated rating organization under Part 4B and an application for an order to cease to be a reporting issuer under Part 4C.
+Consequently, Ontario market participants have direct access to passport as follows:

+- When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from the equivalent provision of securities legislation of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument. - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument. - When the OSC designates a credit rating organization as a designated rating organization, the credit rating organization obtains a deemed designation in each passport jurisdiction for which the credit rating organization gives the notice described in section 4B.6(1)(c) of the Instrument.